Unfortunately we do not accept new members for free, Now Registration cost 30€, if you are interesting Send Email to [email protected]

 RE: Seemingly excessive fuel consumption X1 N46 engine

 (10-09-2019, 20:10 PM)user0086 Wrote: Are you sure the fuel is consumed by the engine and not leaking from the tank or maybe even stolen by someone?
 Sounds very unlikely that you have full power and lambda 1.0 but still that high fuel consumption.
-No leakages.
-Car has check emission fault now.
-Will scan and see.
-It may lead me somewhere.
-Will see if i can get a lamdal sensor |

 11-09-2019, 07:27 AM,